sfaber34/giraffe-race/README.md

 # 🏗 Scaffold-ETH 2

 ## What it is
 Basic test of how to do a deterministic animal race game using deterministic dice.
-Many limitations (betting payout scheme, using eth for bets, a draw picks a winner at random between the draw animals, All animals have same (no) stats, I'm sure other stuff) but a basic test so far.
+The seed for a race is keccak256(abi.encodePacked(bh, raceId, address(this))).
+It has many limitations (betting payout scheme, using eth for bets, a draw picks a winner at random between the draw animals, All animals have same (no) stats, I'm sure other stuff) but a basic test so far.

 ## How to test it
 - Send a transaction to createRace.
 Either use the one with closeBlock input to set a closeBlock in the future or use the one without an input to automatically set closeBlock to +10 blocks in the future